johngillott/cv/index.md

 ## Experience

 `10 2021 - present.`
-__Software Developer at Nando's__, Remote, UK
+__Senior Software Engineer at Nando's__, Remote, UK

+- Designed and implemented microservices in Rust with event-driven architecture to enable new Promotions for Customer online ordering experience
+- Authored an internal Rust crate for application tracing and instrumented core services using OpenTelemetry and Cloud Trace
+- Mentoring mid-level engineers in Go
+- Performing tech discovery, running planning sessions and managing engineers to deliver new features
+- Introduced feature flag management to rollout new menu management tool to over 450 restaurants across the UK and Ireland with zero disruption
+- Interim tech lead driving high-level archiectural discussions and working with a delivery lead and product owner to enrich the Nando's exPERience

-Languages and tools: Go, Rust, Bash, Git, Google Cloud Platform
+Languages and tools: Go, Rust, gRPC, GraphQL, PostgreSQL, Bash, Google Cloud Platform, Git

 `05 2019 - 10 2021`
 __Software Developer at bet365__, Manchester, UK